drBenway/pixi-vn-wiki/RenPy-vs-PixiVN.md

 ## Programming language

 Ren'Py uses its own language, `Ren'Py language`, which is based on Python.
+This language is:

-This language is very simple and easy to learn, suitable for people who are not programmers.
-It is a language that is very useful for creating visual novels, but it is not suitable for creating complex games.
+* Very simple and easy to learn, suitable for people who are not programmers.
+* A language that is very useful for creating visual novels, but it is not suitable for creating complex games.
-Ren'Py is not typed and there are currently no debugging systems.
+* Not typed
+* At the moment, there are no debug systems present.
+* Only used in RenPy, so once you learn it you won't be able to use it for anything else.

 Pixi'VN uses JavaScript/TypeScript, which is a very powerful and popular language.
-Compared to `Ren'Py language`, it is not a language created for visual novels and is not suitable for people who do not know object-oriented programming.
-It is a typed language, has a debugging system and have a lot of tools for development.
+Compared to `Ren'Py language`, it is

+* Not a language created for visual novels and is not suitable for people who do not know object-oriented programming.
+* A typed language
+* Has a debugging system and have a lot of tools for development.
+* Used in many other projects, so once you learn it you can use it for other projects.
+For example, you can use it to create a website, backend, app, pc software, etc...

 ## Device Distribution

+In Ren'Py, you can create a project and then export it to multiple devices and this process is really simple.

+In Pixi'VN, Creating a site with an interface that adapts to multiple devices is very simple, but creating a mobile or desktop application is not that simple. you can create a project and then export it to multiple devices, but this process is more complex than Ren'Py.
+To do this you will need to use libraries or frameworks for desktop and mobile applications.
+For example, you can use `Electron`, `Electron Forge`, `Cordova`, `Ionic`, etc...

 ## Development possibilities

+## Conclusion